TeamCstudios/FNATC/README.md

 If the lights are off for an extended period of time, he will appear in the right door.

 #### BobTheBagel
-You must check the cameras to find him.
-Close the door when he is near.
+His face will flash on the phone homescreen.
+You must close the left door.

 #### JaredTheBagel
-He will call your phone repeatedly, lowering your battery.
-If you don't decline the call quickly, he will constantly turn the thermostat up and down.
+If you keep both doors closed for a long time, he will turn the thermostat up and down.

 #### McMagma
 If the lights flicker while you're on your phone, take down your phone and close both doors.
 If you do not do this, McMagma will teleport to a doorway and jumpscare you.
 The longer the thermostat is on hot, the more likely he attacks.